 Yes.
-The heatmap provides metrics covering MySuper product returns for both three years and five years.
+The Heatmap provides metrics covering MySuper product returns for three years, five years and six years.
 These metrics include net returns, net investment returns and net investment returns relative to two benchmark portfolios.
-MySuper products have only been available for around five years.
+MySuper products have only been available for around six years.
 Performance over longer periods (which is important when assessing superannuation outcomes) will be included as data for these longer periods becomes available.

 8. What does APRA mean by sustainability?
 Why does it matter?

-APRA is integrating the heatmap into its revised supervision risk and intensity model, which is aligned with its new enforcement approach.
-This ensures that the insights provided in the heatmap lead to a level of supervisory intensity and oversight that appropriately reflects the quality of the outcomes being delivered by each trustee and that trustees with continued areas of underperformance are subject to more intense supervisory action.
+APRA is integrating the Heatmap into its implementation of the revised Supervision Risk and Intensity model.
+This ensures that the insights provided in the Heatmap inform the determination of the level of supervisory intensity and oversight that appropriately reflects the quality of the outcomes being delivered by each trustee and that trustees with continued areas of underperformance are subject to more intense supervisory action.

-APRA intends to publish the heatmap on an annual basis with additional updates to be undertaken as deemed necessary - such as in the first half of 2020 to reflect actions taken by trustees to improve outcomes for their members.
+APRA intends to publish the Heatmap on an annual basis with additional updates to be undertaken as deemed necessary.

-12. What is the “as at” date of the heatmap?
+11. What is the “as at” date of the Heatmap?

-15. How can APRA be confident that the data underpinning the heatmap is correct?
+12. How can APRA be confident that the data underpinning the Heatmap is correct?

-The following consultants were engaged to assist with the initial development of the heatmap:
+The following consultants were engaged to assist with the initial development of the 2019 Heatmap: